heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 Docker is composed of two parts:

-- The Docker daemon: a background service that manages containers
+- The Docker daemon: a background service that manages containers.
-- The Docker CLI: a command-line interface to interact with the Docker daemon
+- The Docker CLI: a command-line interface to interact with the Docker daemon.

 On Linux, the Docker daemon runs natively.
 The Docker CLI communicates with the Docker daemon through a socket.